hikeventures/hikeventures.github.io/_posts/2016-03-18-Packrafting-River-Dee-Scotland-Day-1.markdown

 tags: [destinations, packrafting, scotland]
 description: Our February packrafting adventure in Scotland.
 ---
 In January we made plans to go packrafting in the Scottish Highlands and decided to raft down the River Dee for a couple of days.
 Knowing that the temperatures were below 0 C degree during the night we were quite lucky with the weather as we had sunshine until the last day.
+For Konstantin the River Dee was the the second of the three great rivers of Scotland.
+Maybe Next year he will have a chance to do the third?

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25815623486/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1441/25815623486_4cb468584a_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>